 Andy McNeill has traveled all over the world skiing, and in today’s episode, he’ll be sharing his top recommended European ski destinations that are great for corporate group travel.
 These locations are ideal for incentives, congratulatory events, sales meetings, and any event where you want to host many guests and provide an amazing experience.
 Find out which ski spots in Europe captured his heart by tuning in!

-Top 4 Favorite European Ski Destinations For Groups
+Top 4 Favorite European Ski Destinations For Corporate Group Travel

 Andy McNeill has skied worldwide, and today he shares his favorite European skiing destinations that will fit your group travel needs.
 From incentive travel, celebrations, and sales meetings, these destinations have been tried and tested by Andy and the many groups he’s taken.
 Here are the top four European ski locations to host your next group destination travel:

 Cortina d’Ampezzo in Italy – Located in the Italian-speaking Province of Belluno with majestic mountain views.
 It is one of Andy’s favorite places he’s ever been.
 This little Northern Italian, Alpine town is known for its gourmet dining, and the center of the town has been made pedestrian just for strolling, which offers those romantic vibes.
 With its stunning views, the location can be seen in movies such as The Cliffhanger, Pink Panther, and For Your Eyes Only.
 The nearest airport is Marco Polo in Venice.